lerouxb/grabber/README.md

 **chrome_screenshot.coffee** and **firefox_screenshot.coffee** are command-line
 utilities to take screenshots.

-The parameters are url, width, height, resize and quality.
+The parameters are url, width, height, resize, quality, crop.
 The CLI utilities also take an --out=filename.(png|jpeg|webp) parameter and support a -t parameter for testing with [Thing's](http://thing.io/) settings.